The Eurosport Cup: Vote for the greatest goalkeeper ever

 How does it work?

-It’s very simple, each day this week there will be a selection of votes that will decide who goes through to the next round.
+It’s very simple.
+Each day this week there will be a selection of votes to decide who goes through to the next round.
 At the end of the week just two teams will be left, leading to a final showdown.

 The schedule